Clackamas Community College

 4 credits, Fall/Winter/Spring

-Introduces basic skills, drawing tools, materials, techniques, elements of composition; line, gesture, color and value.
-Projects will involve observational drawing of figure, still life and landscape images.
-Assignments include drawing, assigned readings, term papers and group critiques of drawing projects.
-Historical issues of drawing will be examined.
+This course introduces students to basic skills, drawing tools, materials, techniques, and elements of composition; line, shape, and value.
+Projects will involve observational drawings of still lifes, landscapes, and the figural form.
+Assignments include drawings, assigned readings, video clips, and group critiques.
+Historical and contemporary issues of drawing will be examined.

 ART-161 Photography I